exercism/julia/concepts/multiple-dispatch/introduction.md

 f (generic function with 4 methods)
 ```

-It appears that new definitions of the same function are added to a list, instead of overwriting the old definition.
+It appears that new definitions of the same function are called "methods".
+Methods are added to a list, instead of overwriting the old definition.

 We can easily list the methods: